Common VA Loan Questions Answered

 For one, the VA loan is guaranteed by the VA.
 This is similar to FHA loans which are backed by another government organization.
 Conventional loans aren’t backed by anyone.

-Another difference is that VA mortgage rates tend to be much lower than both FHA and conventional.
-In January of 2018, VA loans closed with an average rate of 4.10%, as compared to 4.36% and 4.37% for FHA and conventional, respectively.
+Another difference (and it’s a big one) is VA mortgage rates tend to be much lower than both FHA and conventional rates.
+In October of 2019, VA loans closed with an average rate of 3.68%, as compared to 3.94% and 3.98% for FHA and conventional, respectively.

 Not only is it possible for VA home buyers to avoid a down payment, but it’s a popular option as well.
-In January, the average down payment on a home for closed VA loans was just two percent.
+In October 2019, the average VA loan down payment on a home was just two percent.
 Down payments aren’t required, but they can save you money on your monthly payments.

-Another benefit of having the VA guarantee the mortgage is that you don’t have to pay mortgage insurance.
+Another benefit of having the VA guarantee the mortgage is you don’t have to pay mortgage insurance.
 Private mortgage insurance (PMI) or mortgage insurance premiums (MIP) are required for smaller down payments on conventional and FHA loans.
-But no matter how much you put down on a VA loan (if anything), you won’t have additional insurance payments.
+But no matter how much you put down on a VA loan, you won’t have additional insurance payments.

 There’s no set-in-stone time limit for how long the VA loan process takes, but it does take slightly longer than other programs on average.

-In January, the average VA loan closed in 50 days.
-By comparison, the average conventional loan closed in 46 days, and FHA in 48 days.
+In October 2019, the average VA loan closed in 48 days, according to the October 2019 Ellie Mae Origination Report.
+By comparison, the average conventional loan closed in 43 days, and FHA in 46 days.
 So, for the most part, a VA loan will take slightly longer than other loan types, but not by much.

-Pre-qualification is the first step to buying a home.
-The process is incredibly quick, and it can be started online.
+Pre-qualifying is quick, and it can be started online.